cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Hello myself Debabrata last three days my body temperature belongs to 97 to 99 without running nose, cough n cold or any throat pain.
 What should I do
 - Hello...
 I am having sore throat from past 17 days...
 - Hii madam I had throt irritation from last 10 days
+- hi I'm wondering what I should do if I have covid
 - I am coughing
 - I am feeling sick
 - I don't have a cough.